OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 # Background
 To appreciate the greatness of this change, it’s helpful to understand how Octopus Deploy executes deployments.

-In a deployment, there can be two types of machine required:
+In a deployment, there are two types of machines required:
 1. Deployment Targets - machines which host runtime software packages
 2. Workers - compute resources required to execute aspects of a deployment process

 We’re just going to deal with Workers here - i.e. computers required to execute a deployment, but are otherwise idling.

 This is where the Kubernetes Worker comes in - a worker which automatically scales up and down based on demanded workload.
-Thus reducing the running, and upkeep costs associated with physical and virtual Octopus workers.
+Thus reducing the running, and upkeep costs associated with physical and virtual Octopus workers, which are largely idle.

 # Kubernetes Autoscaling Worker
 The Kubernetes Worker is a specialized kubernetes-specific tentacle (add link) - a lightweight application responsible for executing work-packages received from an OctopusServer.

-On reception of a work-package, the Kuberentes Worker creates a new Kubernetes Pod using the requested container (or a sensible default), executes the work/script, and feeds the log output back to the requesting server.
+On reception of a work-package, the Kubernetes Worker creates a new Kubernetes Pod using the requested container (or a sensible default), executes the work/script, and feeds the log output back to the requesting server.

 Every work package gets a new pod - which eventually applies pressure to the cluster - causing new nodes to be added as required.